intuij/pintosCS521/README.md

 # pintosCS521
 The first project - thread for pintos.
+Passes all test cases.